 Purpose To provide for very low-density residential development on lands which have few if any public services but which have access to county maintained roads On lands designated Rural Residential and zoned RR, limited crop and farm animal husbandry is allowed.
-On lands zoned AR.
-Corresponding Zoning District(s) Rural Residential (RR) Agricultural and Residential (AR) Planned Community (PC) unlimited crop and farm animal husbandry is allowed on parcels of Principally Permitted Use Single-family residential uses two acres or more.
-On lands zoned PC, allowable land uses are based on Minimum Parcel Size 1.5 acres if served by an individual well and septic system an approved precise development plan.
-I acre if served by a public water system Allowable I to 20 acres per dwelling unit Residential Density surrounding area, suitable soils for septic oads, proximity of commercial services and Other Residential Uses Associated residential accessory structure 25 Commented [A9]: Please include this in the glossary or Designation Criteria subject to certification by the California specify the meaning here. agricultural or resource uses. ined road. ndividual wells.
+On lands zoned AR, Corresponding Zoning District(s) Rural Residential (RR) Agricultural and Residential (AR) Planned Community (PC) unlimited crop and farm animal husbandry is allowed on parcels of Principally Permitted Use Single-family residential uses two acres or more.
+On lands zoned PC, allowable land uses are based on Minimum Parcel Size 1.5 acres if served by an individual well and septic systemI acre if served by a public water system an approved precise development plan.
+Allowable Residential Density surrounding area, suitable soils for septic suitability, access to arterial or collector num residential density is applied based on similar density of existing lots in the unding area, suitable soils for septic disposal, available water, environmental ility, access to arterial or collector roads, proximity of commercial services and services and facilities, and no significant impacts on agriculture and resource Other Residential Uses Associated accessory structures Designation Criteria requires a Local Coastal Plan Amendmen Coastal Commission and must meet the Coastal Act.
+A Local Coastal Plan Amend designation must also be consistent with meet all of the following criteria: 1.
+Lands are not converted from an Agr Tourist land use category, which shall 2.
+The area does not have soils suitable 3.
+The area does not include substantial 4.
+Lands have access to a County maintain 5.
+Lands have enough groundwater for in Amendment to apply the Rural Residential land use designation Coastal Plan Amendment subject to certification by the California sion and must meet the standards in Chapter 3 of the California ocal Coastal Plan Amendment to apply the Rural Residential land use also be consistent with other policies of the Local Coastal Plan and ollowing criteria: t converted from an Agricultural, Commercial Fishing or Commercial use category, which shall have priority over residential land uses. s not have soils suitable for agricultural production. s not include substantial agricultural or resource uses. ccess to a County maintained road.